facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 ## The Magic: `RCTRootView`

-Now that your React Native component is created via `index.ios.js`, you need add that component to a new or existing `ViewController`.
+Now that your React Native component is created via `index.ios.js`, you need add to that component to a new or existing `ViewController`.
 The easiest path is to take is to optionally create an event path to your component and then add that component to an existing `ViewController`.

 We will tie our React Native component with a new native view in the `ViewController` that will actually host it called `RCTRootView` .